-The onset of parturition was slightly delayed at 20 mg/kg orally and dystocia and prolongation of parturition were observed in a few dams at 20 mg/kg and 40 mg/kg intravenously.
+The fertility of male or female rats treated orally with daily doses of fluconazole at 5, 10 or 20 mg/kg or with parenteral doses of 5, 25 or 75 mg/kg was not affected, although the onset of parturition was slightly delayed at 20mg/kg orally.
+In an intravenous perinatal study in rats at 5, 20 and 40 mg/kg, dystocia and prolongation of parturition were observed in a few dams at 20 mg/kg and 40 mg/kg, but not at 5 mg/kg.
 The disturbances in parturition were reflected by a slight increase in the number of still-born pups and decrease of neonatal survival at these dose levels.
-These effects on parturition are consistent with the species specific oestrogen-lowering property produced by high doses of fluconazole.
-Such a hormone change has not been observed in women treated with fluconazole (see section 5.1).
+The effects on parturition in rats are consistent with the species specific estrogen-lowering property produced by high doses of fluconazole.
+Such a hormone change has not been observed in women treated with fluconazole).